fernandodoc/fernandodoc/README.md

 __- Excellent communication skills (written, oral and presentation).__<br> __- Experience meeting and exceeding Net Revenue Retention (NRR) and growth goals.__<br>
 __- Working with website development, web design, digital marketing, audiovisual, copywriting and making some coffees.__<br>
-__- Looking to collaborate with projects open source or new projects.
+__- Looking to learning and collaborate with projects open source or new projects.
 If I am useful, just contact me.__<br>
  <br><br>

  1. Skills